-In addition, differential calculus, three semester hours of statistical methods, and 15 semester hours of agricultural economics and economics, including intermediate micro- and macroeconomic theory, constitute a minimum background for advanced study in agricultural economics.
-In certain cases, a part of this work can be taken after admission but will not count toward a graduate degree.

-Acceptance by an adviser in the department is not required prior to official admittance to the departmental graduate program.
+In addition, differential calculus, statistics, and intermediate macroand microeconomic theory constitute a minimum background for advanced study in agricultural economics.
+In certain cases, a part of this work can be taken after admission but will not count towards a graduate degree.
+Acceptance by an advisor in the department is not required prior to admission to the departmental graduate program.